-- Lapland - Located to the far north is the tundra-like landscape in Sweden known as the Lapland.
+- Brave the Cold in Lapland - Located to the far north is the tundra-like landscape in Sweden known as the Lapland.
 This is where the Sami, Sweden’s indigenous people, continues to make their home in the snowy cold, and where you can see reindeer, do some great skiing, and experience the great Arctic north.

 - Stay in the Ice Hotel – Located up north, the Ice Hotel is a hotel built during the winter months out of (you guessed it) ice.
 You stay in an essentially giant igloo.
 There’s an ice bar, ice dining room, and an ice bed (with big fur blankets!).

-- vISIT Gotland – This island is a popular place to visit in the summer and where most Swedes spend their summer.
+- Visit Gotland – This island is a popular place to visit when the weather is nice and it’s where most Swedes spend their summer.
 Week 29 is the most popular and crowded week.
 The main town, Visby, is a medieval walled city that is incredibly beautiful.
 It’s like walking through the 1400s.

-- Catch the Mid-Summer – Swede’s celebrate the summer solstice with a giant party.
-It’s not warm and light often here and they make the most of it with dancing around a pole, eating, drinking alcohol, and enjoying nature.
+- Catch the Midsummer – Swedes celebrate the summer solstice with a giant party.
+It’s not warm and light often here and they make the most of it with dancing around a pole, eating, drinking, and enjoying nature.

 - Explore the Bohuslän Coast – This beautiful coast has been smoothed and carved out by glaciers.
 Taking a boat trip here is a great way to see Scandinavian fjords without having to visit Sweden’s expensive neighbor, Norway.
 There is also a UNESCO rock-carving site over in Tanumshede too.